danxcraig/sociatall-astro/src/content/docs/market-research/root-causes/socio-economic-factors.md

 :::note[Help Needed]

-This page currently relies on Secondary and Tertiary research.

-If you believe you could help improve its accuracy, breadth or depth [we'd love to hear from you](../../overview/help).
+Can you help improve the accuracy, breadth or depth of this page?
+[We'd love to hear from you!](../../overview/help).

 :::